-Now that all the resistors are installed, the board should look something like this:
+With all the resistors installed, the board should look something like this:

 It's a good idea now to clean up the board & then give it an inspection to check everything you've installed looks OK.
+Use the same cleaning technique that you used for R1.